RedFroggy/ngx-universign/README.md

  ```

  - Add `<ngx-universign-iframe [signerId]="signerId">` in your template.
 It will load the document to sign in the iframe.
- - The `signerId` identifier can be retrieved once the document to sign is uploaded to universign.
+ - The `signerId` identifier si provided by universign once the document is uploaded.

 ## Environments:
 There is two universign environments (sign.test.universign.eu and app.universign.com) and a different javascript file for each one: